theforeman/journald-native/README.md

 Please note that you need a systemd development package installed in your system like `systemd-devel` in Fedora, `libsystemd-dev` in Debian, also may be a separate package for journal in older systems like `libsystemd-journal-dev`.

+**NB:** The gem can be installed on non-linux system but it will do nothing there.
+(Functions will return success without any actual effect)

 ## Usage

 ```ruby